Yang Wang · Software Engineer II, Azure HPC, Microsoft

 About

-I am a systems engineer who likes working close to the real constraints of infrastructure: throughput, latency, scheduling, failure recovery, deployment complexity, and operational clarity.
-I care about systems that are not only fast on paper, but also measurable, diagnosable, and resilient in production.
+I am a systems engineer who likes working close to the real constraints of infrastructure: throughput, latency, scheduling, failure recovery, and operational clarity.
+I care about systems that are fast not just on paper, but measurable, diagnosable, and resilient in production.

 Experience Highlights